wassimj/Topologic/README.md

 * Cluster: A Cluster is a collection of any topologic entities.
 It may be contiguous or not and may be manifold or non- manifold.
 Clusters can be nested within other Clusters.

 ### Installation Instructions for Windows 10
-This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git)
+This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git).
+If you just want to use Topologic (e.g. with Blender), you do not need to follow these instructions.
+Instead, just download the ZIP binaries from https://github.com/wassimj/TopologicSverchok/Releases

 The instructions below are for Microsoft Windows 10.
 In these instructions we assume *Visual Studio Community 2019* *opencascade 7.4.0*.
 We also assume that your account has Adminstrator priviliges.